Get Schooled

 Overcoming Anxiety

-You may have said or heard someone say "I can feel my anxiety rising" but what does that really mean?
-Can you recognize the difference between occasional stress related nerves and dealing with a real anxiety concern?
-And if you do have an anxiety issue, how do you overcome anxiety?
+You may have said or heard someone say "I can feel my anxiety rising," but what does that really mean?
+Can you recognize the difference between occasional stress-related nerves and dealing with a real anxiety concern?
+And if you do have an anxiety issue, how do you overcome it?

 Everyone feels anxious or nervous from time to time.
-In fact, the feeling of being anxious often stems from your unconscious mind’s ability to detect danger ahead of time, thus triggering our internal fight or flight mode in an attempt to prepare your body for the oncoming danger—even if there isn’t any.
+In fact, the feeling of being anxious often stems from the mind’s wonderfully evolved ability to detect danger ahead of time, thus triggering our internal fight or flight mode in an attempt to prepare our bodies for the oncoming danger—even if there isn’t any.

 There are multiple types of anxiety disorders.
 The most common are:

-Generalized Anxiety Disorder (GAD) which is characterized by having excessive worry about everyday life.
-GAD consumes hours of a person’s day, making it difficult for them to function and complete ordinary tasks.
+• Generalized anxiety disorder (GAD), which is characterized by having excessive worry about everyday life.
+GAD can consume hours of a person’s day, making it difficult for them to function or complete ordinary tasks.

+Anxiety doesn’t happen overnight, but it can cause a great deal of distress over time if not managed.
 Everyone experiences anxiety in one way or another.
-However, people who do not learn how to cope with their anxiety tend to experience anxiety more than others.
-It’s really important to learn how to cope with anxiety so it doesn’t take over your life.
-Anxiety doesn’t happen overnight but it can cause a great deal of distress over time if not managed.
+Generally, people who do not learn how to cope with their anxiety tend to experience anxiety more than others.
+It’s really important and very possible to learn how to cope with anxiety so it doesn’t take over your life.

 How do I begin to overcome my anxiety?

 There are different ways to positively cope with anxiety so it doesn’t manifest into something more.
-Practicing self-care, exercising, and eating healthy are the best ways to reduce anxiety.
+Here are some ways to reduce anxiety:

-Eat healthy.
-Try foods with Omega-3 Fatty Acids like fish and drink plenty of water.
+• Eat healthy.
+Try foods with Omega-3 fatty acids like fish, and be sure to drink plenty of water.

-Connect with your community.
+• Connect with your community.
 Let your friends and family know what you’re going through.
+They can offer encouragement, understanding, and practical advice, helping you feel less alone in your struggles.
+Sharing your feelings with others who care about you can provide comfort and reduce the burden of anxiety.
 Don’t struggle and suffer alone.

 Ellis adds, “This generation has more access to services and care than ever before.
 Students can do a basic search on the internet to find helpful tools and resources on how to reduce their anxiety.
 They can reach out to their teachers and principals for information on where to go.
 Their parents or a close trusted adult can also offer suggestions.
 The goal is for teens to get the help they need.
 Therapy is dope and we all should have someone to listen to us, to help us feel validated, and heard.”